Emerald Fennell: 2020–present: Breakthrough and expansion

 On 22 March 2021, Fennell was attached to write a Zatanna film for Warner Brothers, set in the DC Extended Universe.
 On 18 May 2021, Mark Millar revealed that Fennell had written the latest screenplay of the film adaptation of his comic Nemesis.
 In 2023, Fennell told The New Yorker Radio Hour that she is no longer attached to either film.
+About Zatanna, Fennell later confessed, "It was a script reflective of a woman in the middle of a nervous breakdown... it was maybe too far away from the (superhero) genre...
+It was really dark."
 In July 2022, Cuban-Spanish actress Ana de Armas stated in an interview with Elle that Fennell was hired to contribute to the script of the John Wick spin-off film Ballerina as one of its writers.
 The film was released in June 2025.

-In 2023, Fennell had a brief role as Midge in Greta Gerwig's fantasy comedy film Barbie.
-Also in 2023, Fennell wrote, produced, and directed her second feature film, Saltburn, a black comedy and psychological thriller starring Barry Keoghan, Jacob Elordi, Rosamund Pike, Richard E. Grant, Alison Oliver and Archie Madekwe.
+In 2023, Fennell wrote, produced, and directed her second feature film, Saltburn, a black comedy and psychological thriller starring Barry Keoghan, Jacob Elordi, Rosamund Pike, Richard E. Grant, Alison Oliver and Archie Madekwe.
 The film premiered at the 50th Telluride Film Festival.
-It received generally positive reviews, with critics praising the performances and cinematography, while criticizing its ending.
-On Rotten Tomatoes, the film's critical consensus states: "Emerald Fennell's candy-coated and incisive Saltburn is a debauched jolt to the senses that will be invigorating for most."
+It received generally positive reviews, with critics praising the performances and cinematography while criticising its ending.
+On Rotten Tomatoes, the film's critical consensus states, "Emerald Fennell's candy-coated and incisive Saltburn is a debauched jolt to the senses that will be invigorating for most."
+The film was shot using a 1.33:1 aspect ratio, usually used in silent films.
+About her inspiration for Saltburn, Fennell stated, "So much of this film, and so much of everything I make, is me trying to come to terms with what an embarrassing person I am [and] what embarrassing people we all are."
+In producing Saltburn, Fennell specified, "All the editing was in Soho, London, and then we did sound editorial at Cinphonic, ADR at Goldcrest, the score was done at Air Studios and the re-recording mix in Dolby Atmos was at Pinewood.
+I love the whole post-process, especially the editing."
+That same year, Fennell also played the role of Midge in Greta Gerwig's fantasy comedy film Barbie.